Cusco and the Inca Trail

 Guide price from (pp sharing): 2019 prices from £2,255 based on travel throughout 2019.

-Includes: Meet & greet at Lima airport; airport transfers in Cusco; 10 nights twin share accommodation (7 in hotels and 3 camping on the Inca Trail); meals as shown, private guided tours of Cusco, Sacred Valley and Machu Picchu; entrance fees on tours, including Inca Trail and entrance fee to Machu Picchu; train from Aguas Calientes to Ollantaytambo; one porter per person and one guide per group on Inca Trail; camping equipment on Inca Trail including Eureka mountain tent (shared for 2 people); sleeping bag with -9 °C rating.
+Includes: Meet & greet at Lima airport; airport transfers in Cusco; 10 nights twin share accommodation (7 in hotels and 3 camping on the Inca Trail); meals as shown, private guided tours of Cusco, Sacred Valley and Machu Picchu; entrance fees on tours, including privately guided Inca Trail and entrance fee to Machu Picchu; train from Aguas Calientes to Ollantaytambo; one porter per person and one guide per group on Inca Trail; camping equipment on Inca Trail including Eureka mountain tent (shared for 2 people); sleeping bag with -9 °C rating.

 Excludes: International flights and taxes, domestic flights within Peru (we would normally book these for you and add this to the package), visas (not currently required by British passport holders), meals not shown as included, drinks, tips, items of a personal nature.